ambki/RGeneProtHub/README.md

 2)  Clone the repository in your computer

-3)  Open all the "py" files in R Studio Source all of them and one by one excepting "question_flow.py" (this can be done by using the upper right button from the left upper pane of RStudio -"Source Script"-)
+3)  Open all the "py" files in R Studio.
+Source all of them and one by one excepting "question_flow.py" (this can be done by using the upper right button from the left upper pane of RStudio -"Source Script"-)

 4)  Run the whole file "question_flow.py".